koooootake/Portrait-without-Depth-ios/README.md

 ### 3. Depth-of-Field 📷
 “Depth-of-Field” is the range where the photo is in focus.
-This app uses the function to control to blur areas that are not in focus.
+I implemented an adjusting function to blur an area.

 #### Adjust
 ![adjust-depth-of-field](https://user-images.githubusercontent.com/12197538/54493410-1a8a7a80-4913-11e9-8e60-e824ba97f06e.gif)